-11. The resource assessment presented in Figure 12 supports the findings of the RIWINDS Phase I Wind Energy Siting Study commissioned by the Rhode Island Office of Energy Resources.
-The study, completed by Applied Technology and Management Inc., concluded in April 2007 that the goal of meeting 15 percent of Rhode Island's energy needs (equivalent to 400-
+11. The resource assessment presented in Figure 8.12 supports the findings of the RIWINDS Phase I Wind Energy Siting Study commissioned by the Rhode Island Office of Energy Resources.
+The study, completed by Applied Technology and Management Inc.,

 14 This map only illustrates the wind resources of Rhode Island out to the territorial sea border.
 The lack of data displayed in each of the lower corners of the map is a result of these areas lying outside the territorial sea border, and not because no wind resources exist in those areas.